clay/claycli/README.md

 Compile assets based on standardized Clay conventions.
 Assets are compiled to a `public` folder at the root of your Clay install (the directory where you run the `clay compile` command), with scripts (including templates), styles (including fonts), and media output to the `js`, `css`, and `media` folders.
 You may run `clay compile` to compile _all_ assets, or run any of its subcommands (`media`, `fonts`, `styles`, `templates`, `scripts`) to compile a specific type of asset.

 Specifying `--watch` on `claycli compile` or any of its subcommands will compile assets once, then watch source files (and their dependencies) for changes.
 Specifying `--minify` (or setting `CLAYCLI_COMPILE_MINIFIED`) will run assets through minification and bundling if applicable.
 The `CLAYCLI_COMPILE_ASSET_HOST` and `CLAYCLI_COMPILE_ASSET_PATH` variables are used by the `styles` and `fonts` subcommands to generate links to media and font files in the compiled CSS.

+A project specific clay config file is also supported, [read more here](https://github.com/clay/claycli#project-specific-config-file).

 #### Arguments